 Many of us who breed these wonderful cats are aware that not everyone knows the lingo.
 F1 is a

 genetic term that means first generation cross between two different species.
 In this case, a domestic cat

 is bred to an Asian Leopard Cat, or ALC, for short.
 I use Bengals in my breeding program as I think they

 give the best F1's.
 Because of this, my F1's are at least 56 to 58% ALC.
 F1's are different.
 They are

 hand raised and make wonderful pets for some people.
 They will make very poor pets for others.

-If you ever wanted to own a cat that looks like it just walked out of the jungle, then the F1 is
+If you ever wanted to own a cat that looks like it just walked out of the jungle, then the F1 is for you -

-understand their differences as well as their similarities?
+differences as well as their similarities?
 Or do you insist on ruling the roost and taking no grief from

 anyone or anything else?